skyra-project/skyra-sharp/Skyra.Docker/README.md

 ## Postgres

 1. Duplicate the `.env.example` file in the `postgres` folder and name it `.env`
 2. Fill out any desired values or keep the defaults

+## Rabbitmq

+1. Duplicate the `.env.example` file in the `rabbitmq` folder and name it `.env`
+2. Fill out any desired values or keep the defaults

+## Redis

+1. Duplicate the `redis.conf.example` file in the `redis` folder and name it `redis.conf`
+2. Fill out any desired values or keep the defaults